josephrw12/cortex-c2/README.md

 plugin_run:rpibot
 ```
 ## Extend
-- To extend the agent functionality edit the python files in the ./agent/orchestration folder for example to include a Discord C2
+- To extend the agent functionality edit the python files in the ./agent/orchestration folder for example to include your own custom commands you would edit plugins.py
 - Since it's language independent you can edit each component as you wish example:  db, team_server

 ## Todo